Bulk loading data to Azure SQL

 • The -G flag specifies that I am using the Active Directory authentication for authenticating to my database.

-• The -U and -P flags specifies the active directory username and the password respectively.
+• The -U and -P flags specify the active directory username and the password respectively.

 • The -d flag specifies the database name to connect.